-- Animal prints should be in the colors (or close to the colors) of the animal’s fur or skin so you can treat the animal print as a neutral.
+- Animal prints should be in the colors (or close to the colors) of the animal’s fur or skin.
+In this case, you can treat the animal print as a neutral.

-- Only one animal print and item per outfit unless your style is Eclectic Posh.
+- Wear only one animal print item per outfit unless you have an Eclectic Style.
 You don’t know your style?
 Take this free online style quiz to find out.

-- Animal print requires tailored clean, sleek and simple cuts like a shirt dress, a pencil skirt, cardigan.
-Style them like you style your neutrals (see OOTD).
+- Animal print requires tailored clean, sleek and simple cuts like a shirt dress, pencil skirt or cardigan.
+Style the pattern like you style your neutrals.

-- Animal print scarves, pumps, clutches, totes, satchels are great bets.
+- Animal print scarves, pumps, clutches, totes, satchels are easy to style.

-- Wearing animal print with pieces that harmonize with the print rather than compete with it is a safe bet.
+- Wearing animal print with pieces that harmonize with the print rather than compete with each other it is a safe bet as well.

 - Leopard print with red is a classic.